TechnologyMasters/techmasters.chat/README.md

 The official website for the #TechMasters Slack Group [techmasters.chat](http://techmasters.chat)

-The site is published using [Jekyll](https://jekyllrb.com), a Ruby Gem that creates static pages that can be hosted anyhwhere.
+The site is published using [Jekyll](https://jekyllrb.com), a Ruby Gem that creates static pages that can be hosted anywhere.

 ## Installation